Geneva-Robovikes/Robot-2022/README.md

 If you want a specific point, type values into the fields at the bottom.

-**ALL VALUES ARE IN METERS!** The path will not work correctly if you use different units.
+**Distances ARE IN METERS!** The path will not work correctly if you use different units.

 *Pathweaver does **NOT** run sharp corners well.
 Make sure all trajectories are well rounded.